google/android-fhir/docs/contrib/git.md

 We use the following workflow:

-1. Contributors can open "draft" PRs for any Work In Progress (WIP) which does not require reviews yet.
+1. Contributors can open "draft" PRs for any Work In Progress (WIP) which does not require review yet.
    It's OK if these don't fully build, yet.

 1. When a PR is ready for code review, Contributors un-draft it.
 It must fully build green.